The gorgeous state of Tennessee has twelve nationally designated parks and historical sites worth visiting!

-This guide details all national parks in Tennessee, including national battlefields and the most visited national park in the US – Great Smoky Mountains National Park.
+This guide details all national parks in Tennessee, including national battlefields and the most visited national park in the US, Great Smoky Mountains National Park.

 Which Tennessee national park is your favorite?
 Let us know in the comments!

-Historical Sites & National Parks in Tennessee
+Historical Sites and National Parks in Tennessee

 Andrew Johnson National Historic Site

-Immerse in American history and explore the life of the US’s 17th President by visiting the Andrew Johnson National Historic Site.
+Immerse yourself in American history and explore the life of the US’s 17th President by visiting the Andrew Johnson National Historic Site.

 The designated national historical site is comprised of four units, and your first stop should be the Visitor Center, where you can find visitor information and brochures, buy tour tickets, and get directions around the area.

-Nearby Memorial Building is home to the Presidential Museum, Andrew Johnson’s original 1830’s Tailor Shop, and many other unique artifacts.
+The nearby Memorial Building is home to the Presidential Museum, Andrew Johnson’s original 1830’s Tailor Shop, and many other unique artifacts.

 Learn more about Johnson’s ‘American Dream’ (from tailor to President) in his early home, featuring many exhibits from his early life and detailing his notorious history of enslaving people.

-Your final stop should be the National Cemetery at the crest of Monument Hill and surrounded by Unaka Mountains, which honors the nation’s veterans and fallen soldiers and serves as the final resting place of Andrew Johnson and his family.
+Your final stop should be the National Cemetery at the crest of Monument Hill surrounded by the Unaka Mountains, which honors the nation’s veterans and fallen soldiers and serves as the final resting place of Andrew Johnson and his family.